Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

 - Access to specialized oncology licensed social worker

 - Cancer research clinical trials and protocols

 - Coordination of care with radiation oncologists

-Surgeons can also use the da Vinci Surgical System to perform a minimally invasive surgery on women who would normally require an open procedure, giving them the benefits of quicker recovery, fewer complications and reduced pain.
+Surgeons can also use the da Vinci Surgical System to perform minimally invasive surgery on women who would normally require an open procedure, giving them the benefits of quicker recovery, fewer complications, and reduced pain.

-Laser surgery uses energy output from a high powered light source to vaporize cancerous cells.
-This is optimal for cosmetics; the technique results in very little scaring.
+Laser surgery uses energy output from a high-powered light source to vaporize cancerous cells.
+This is optimal for cosmetics; the technique results in very little scarring.

 Radical trachelectomy is a new fertility preservation option offered at NGMC for cervical cancer patients.
 It is a complex surgical procedure that removes the cervix; parametrium, or the tissue adjacent to the cervix; pelvic lymph nodes; and a portion of the vagina, then connects the uterus to the vagina.
 A cerclage is also performed, which is a procedure that involves sewing the opening of the uterus closed to prevent preterm labor if a patient does become pregnant.

 Through an association with the largest group of Gynecological Oncologists in the United States, Northeast Georgia Medical Center has access to a variety of research trials and protocols in chemotherapy and surgical treatments.
 Offering clinical trials to patients provides the very latest and best treatment options available, significantly improving the care of cancer patients.
-Click here for a list of current clinical trials.
+View a list of our active clinical trials.

-For more information about gynecologic oncology services available at the Cancer Center, call 770-219-8800.
-For contact information on the gynecological oncologist practice at Northeast Georgia Medical Center, click below.
+For more information about gynecologic oncology services available at Northeast Georgia Medical Center, call 770-219-8815.